NFL Predictions Week 2: Last-Minute Picks and Advice for Sunday's Schedule

 Week 2 might be the most difficult slate of games to pick during the NFL season.
 Do you trust the Week 1 performances or stick with your preseason expectations?

-The two most difficult teams to pick this week are the Tampa Bay Buccaneers, coming off an offensive explosion against the New Orleans Saints, and the New York Jets, who cruised to victory over the Detroit Lions in Sam Darnold's debut.
+The two most difficult teams to work out in Week 2 are the Tampa Bay Buccaneers, coming off an offensive explosion against the New Orleans Saints, and the New York Jets, who cruised to victory over the Detroit Lions in Sam Darnold's debut.

-When faced with these tough early-season decisions, it's usually best to remain skeptical of the young teams, such as the Jets.
-Maybe Darnold is capable of quickly pointing the Jets in the right direction, but any team led by a rookie quarterback will be prone to wild swings in production from week to week.
+When faced with these tough early-season decisions, it's best to remain skeptical of young teams such as the Jets.
+Maybe Darnold is capable of quickly pointing New York in the right direction, but any team led by a rookie quarterback will be prone to wild swings in production from week to week.
 It's best to not put too much stock in any one performance from that type of team.

-To help you navigate the Week 2 schedule, here are picks against the spread (in bold) for every game on the schedule, followed by a breakdown of a couple of the most intriguing matchups:
+To help you navigate the Week 2 schedule, here are picks against the spread (in bold) for every game on the schedule, followed by a breakdown of a couple of the most intriguing matchups.

 Texans (-3) at Titans